 Gramling and his wife, Saundra, celebrated their 50th anniversary in 2011.
 They are the parents of three children – the Rev. Dr. Tom Jr., married to the former Beth Yoder, Plumsteadville, Bucks County; Army Chaplain Maj.
 Erik, married to the former Michelle Kagarise, Fort Knox, Kentucky; and Melanie, wife of John R. McBee Sr., Punxsutawney, Jefferson County.
 They have 12 grandchildren.

-Gramling will serve one year each as 2nd and 1st Vice President, then will become President in 2019.
+Gramling will serve one year as 1st Vice President, and then will become President in 2019.
 Rounding out the PSAB leadership team are Bill Rossey, Borough Manager from Sharpsburg Borough, Allegheny County, who assumes the role of President; Carl Cox, a Council Member from Knoxville Borough, Tioga County, who assumes the role of 1st Vice President; and Chuck Mummert, Mayor of Elizabethtown Borough, Lancaster County, who will become the Past President..